 Notes

-Source used for this recipe: Power Hungry – Roasted Brussels sprouts-quinoa salad
+Source used for this recipe: Power Hungry – Roasted brussels sprouts-quinoa salad

 FAQ (Questions and Answers)

-How long and how to store it?
+How long and how can it be stored?

 What is quinoa?